mathsman5133/coc.py/README.rst

 --------------
 Contributing is fantastic and much welcomed!
 If you have an issue, feel free to open an issue and start working on it.

-If you wish to run, setup or work on documentation, you will need to install `sphinx` and `sphinx-rtd-theme`.
+If you wish to run, setup or work on documentation, you will need to install ``sphinx`` and a few related dependencies.
 These can be installed with:

 .. code:: sh

-    pip install sphinx
-    pip install sphinx-rtd-theme
+    pip install .[docs]

 If you wish to run linting, pylint, black and flake8 have been setup and can be run with: